DGS-Net: Distillation-Guided Gradient Surgery for CLIP Fine-Tuning in AI-Generated Image Detection: Related Works

 \subsection{AI-Generated Image Detection}

-With the rapid advancement of generative models such as GANs \cite{karras2018progressive,karras2021alias,sauer2022stylegan,huang2024gan} and diffusion models \cite{ho2020denoising,dhariwal2021diffusion,li2024photomaker,wu2024infinite}, the visual quality of synthetic images has improved dramatically, making it increasingly difficult for the human eye to distinguish real images from generated ones.
-In response to the potential misuse of these generative techniques, extensive research has been devoted to AI-generated image detection, which can be broadly categorized into \textbf{artifact-based methods} \cite{tan2023learning,zheng2024breaking,tao2025sagnet,yan2025ns} and \textbf{data-centric methods} \cite{wang2020cnn,chen2024drct,chen2025dual}.
-Artifact-based approaches typically exploit low-level forensic cues that expose generation traces, such as frequency irregularities \cite{luo2021generalizing,tan2024frequency,yan2025generalizable}, pixel-level inconsistencies \cite{chen2020manipulated,chai2020makes,cavia2024real}, gradient patterns \cite{tan2023learning}, neighboring-pixel dependencies \cite{tan2024rethinking}, and reconstruction errors \cite{wang2023dire,cazenavette2024fakeinversion,chu2025fire,chen2025dual}.
-For example, BiHPF \cite{jeong2022bihpf} enhances artifact visibility by applying dual high-pass filters; LGrad \cite{tan2023learning} leverages gradients from pretrained CNNs to reveal universal forgery traces; NPR \cite{tan2024rethinking} reinterprets upsampling operations to construct an efficient artifact representation; and DIRE \cite{wang2023dire} captures generation discrepancies via reconstruction error analysis.
+With the rapid advancement of generative models such as GANs \cite{karras2018progressive,karras2021alias,huang2024gan} and diffusion models \cite{ho2020denoising,dhariwal2021diffusion,wu2024infinite}, making it increasingly difficult for the human eye to distinguish real images from generated ones.
+Extensive research has been devoted to AI-generated image detection, which can be broadly categorized into \textbf{artifact-based methods} \cite{zheng2024breaking,tao2025sagnet,zou2025self,zou2025bi,zhong2026self} and \textbf{data-centric methods} \cite{wang2020cnn,chen2025dual}.
+Artifact-based approaches typically exploit low-level forensic cues that expose generation traces, such as frequency irregularities \cite{luo2021generalizing,tan2024frequency,yan2026dual}, pixel-level inconsistencies \cite{chen2021attentive,cavia2024real}, gradient patterns \cite{tan2023learning}, neighboring-pixel dependencies \cite{tan2024rethinking}, and reconstruction errors \cite{wang2023dire,chu2025fire,chen2025dual}.
+For example, BiHPF \cite{jeong2022bihpf} enhances artifact visibility by applying dual high-pass filters; NPR \cite{tan2024rethinking} reinterprets upsampling operations to construct an efficient artifact representation; while DIRE \cite{wang2023dire} captures generation discrepancies via reconstruction error analysis.
 In contrast, data-centric methods aim to learn more generalizable artifact representations through large-scale data and augmentation strategies.
-Representative efforts include data augmentation \cite{wang2020cnn,li2025improving} and dataset construction \cite{yu2024semgir,chen2024drct,guillaro2025bias,chen2025dual}.
-CNN-Spot \cite{wang2020cnn} enhances model robustness by combining diverse augmentation techniques with large-scale GAN-generated datasets.
-SAFE \cite{li2025improving} integrates cropping and augmentations such as ColorJitter, RandomRotation, and RandomMask to improve generalization.
-DRCT \cite{chen2024drct} leverages diffusion-based reconstruction to achieve better semantic alignment, while B-Free \cite{guillaro2025bias} mitigates dataset bias using self-conditioned inpainted reconstructions and content-aware augmentation.
+Representative efforts include data augmentation \cite{wang2020cnn,li2025improving} and dataset construction \cite{chen2024drct,guillaro2025bias,chen2025dual,zhou2025breaking}.
+SAFE \cite{li2025improving} integrates cropping and augmentations such as ColorJitter, RandomRotation, and RandomMask to improve generalization, while B-Free \cite{guillaro2025bias} mitigates dataset bias using self-conditioned inpainted reconstructions and content-aware augmentation.